 I think too many writers believe that because an earlier post they wrote did well with views and comments that they found the “formula,” so they continue to write, format, and publish the same information in the same fashion.

 Sure, readers found you once, but if their return visit closely resembles the previous two, readers will probably get bored.
 There’s nothing to satisfy their curiosity – they know what you’ll write.

-This lack of passion for the writing just smacks of complacency in my opinion.
-Some of you may think that sounds harsh, however, how many times do you want to read the same thing?
+This lack of passion for writing just smacks of complacency, in my opinion.
+Some of you may think that sounds harsh; however, how many times do you want to read the same thing?